H.S. BOYS LACROSSE: Ruppert's four-goal debut lifts North Attleboro over Foxboro in season opener

 Moving forward, Noone said he feels his Warriors are only going to get better, and if the loss is a defining moment for them, then it may be an uphill battle for a Hockomock League title.

-“Hats off to them they played a fine, hard game, but if this games define our season then we’re in for a long season,” Noone said.
+“Hats off to them, they played a fine, hard game, but if this game defines our season then we’re in for a long season,” Noone said.
 “But I’ll guarantee this, we’ll be better at the end from today’s loss.
 Again, hats off to North Attleboro.”

-North Attleboro next hosts Canton on Thursday while Foxboro will host Medway Wednesday.
+North Attleboro next hosts Canton on Thursday while Foxboro hosted Medway Wednesday.